ASBL Bossa Flor

 Bossa Flor is originally a project imagined and embodied by Philippe Quevauviller since 2009, which evolves over time, encounters and musical influences.
 The current project offers the public horizons mixing great classics of bossa nova and samba, fado, French chanson and jazz.
-A major encounter was that of Pierre Barouh who has been mentoring the association between 2012 and 2016 and participated in the first album Bossa Flor.
-More than 80 events organised between 2009 and 2019 brought together groups and artists with diverse influences, which the book "Bossa Flor - 10 years of sharing" highlights with an anthology of photos and concert posters.
-The current network of artists participating in the Bossa Flor dynamic is illustrated in the Projects & Biographies page.
+A major encounter was that of Pierre Barouh who has been mentoring the association between 2012 and 2016 and participated in the first album Bossa Flor, more than 100 events organised between 2009 and 2021 brought together groups and artists with diverse influences, which the book "Bossa Flor - 10 years of sharing" highlights with an anthology of photos and concert posters.
+The current network of artists participating in the Bossa Flor dynamic is illustrated in the page Collectif Bossa Flor Music.

 The Bossa Flor ASBL was born from this dynamic in June 2016.
 It is based in Brussels and aims to support multicultural artistic creation and expression in all disciplines and the promotion of original works.
 The experience acquired since 2009 in the organization of concerts, exhibitions and short film presentations has enabled the creation of a solid network between artists from various horizons and a public sensitized by the cultural exchanges between the French-speaking and Portuguese-speaking world.
 The association is very eclectic in its musical tastes and encourages the sharing of different types of music.

 The ASBL includes a Board of Directors composed of Philippe Quevauviller (chairman), Sabine Helgen and Sandrine Gasser, and 6 effective members who constitute the General Assembly (Leticia Martinez, Jacques Martinez, Christophe Vaassen, Philippe Gasser, Jacqueline Fockedey "Jadey" and Bruno Desart).
 The association benefits from the financial support of adherent members in the form of annual subscriptions.
 In addition, the activities are followed by more than 1200 friends of the association via a monthly newsletter.